zemogle/universe_wales/content/universe-in-a-box.md

 The comprehensive activity book includes all necessary background information, “how-to” steps, guidance on further experimentation and craft templates to cover five modules in the classrom:

-	-Our Fascinating Moon,
+- Our Fascinating Moon,
-	-The Earth: Our Home Planet,
+- The Earth: Our Home Planet,
-	-The Sun: Our Home Star,
+- The Sun: Our Home Star,
-	-Our Solar System,
+- Our Solar System,
-	-The World of Constellations.
+- The World of Constellations.

 The Universe-in-a-Box Activity Book is available online at [http://www.unawe.org/resources/universebox/](http://www.unawe.org/resources/universebox/)